Menu

 “I still stand by my statutory declaration that I was able to identify that the incoming faxes provided to me for review had at some stage been received by a secondary fax machine and then retransmitted, this was done by identifying the dual time stamps on the faxes provided.”
 (Front Page Part One File No/14)

 After this meeting, Senator Joyce made a historic agreement with the Australian government.
-If the government agreed to appoint an independent assessor to investigate these 14 COT cases, then the Senator would provide his one crucial vote needed by the government to pass the Telstra privatisation legislation in the Senate.
+If the government agreed to appoint an independent assessor to investigate these 14 COT cases, the Senator would provide the crucial vote needed by the government to pass the Telstra privatisation legislation in the Senate.

 15 September 2005, Senator Barnaby Joyce writes to me:-